mozillascience/studyGroup/lessons/SG-T4-Rpackages/makingRpackages2_ToeDip.md

 ## Install from GitHub

 For now, that should be all you need to do (in addition to making the repository `README.md`).
 Keep the `.gitignore` and `.Rbuildignore` files in mind in case you add any new files that need to be ignored.
-So now, assuming you have your R package hosted as a repository on GitHub, installing this directly into R couldnt' be easier.
+So now, assuming you have your R package hosted as a repository on GitHub, installing this directly into R couldn't be easier.

 ```
 library(devtools)